Oxytetracycline

 How Does Our Service work?

 With Prescription Doctor, you can request a prescription for Acne treatment online.
-Oxytetracycline can be bought online to treat adults aged between 18 to 65 years.
-Doses of 250mg tablets come in 112, 224 and 336.
+Oxytetracycline can be bought online to treat adults aged between 18 and 65 years.
+Doses of 250mg tablets come in 112, 224, and 336 tablets.

-To begin your free consultation, fill out our online medical form for one of our doctors to review.
+To begin your free consultation, please complete our online medical form, which will be reviewed by one of our doctors.

-If our Doctor approves your order before 3 pm on a weekday, our UK registered pharmacy will dispense and dispatch your item for delivery tomorrow.
+If our Doctor approves your order before 3 pm on a weekday, our UK-registered pharmacy will dispense and dispatch your item for delivery the next day.

 What is Oxytetracycline?